For when the sun just doesn’t want to shine, here are the perfect rainy day activities, sure to see you through any Hong

-We all know that when it rains in the 852, it really pours.
-Although the obvious go-tos for our city may be may be hiking, beaching or chilling at some of the many roof-top bars, just because the rainy season is approaching, it doesn’t mean your social plans need to go out of the window.
+We all know that when it rains in Hong Kong, it really pours.
+Although the obvious go-tos for our city may be hiking, beaching or chilling at some of the many rooftop bars, just because the rainy season is approaching, it doesn’t mean your social plans need to go out the window.
 As long as you have the appropriate footwear (read: have your wellies handy!), there should be nothing stopping you from getting out there and enjoying yourself.
-From museums to shopping, and, of course, taking the time to get some serious eating done, we’ve lined up a list of activities that are perfect for those days when the sun just doesn’t want to shine.
+From museums to shopping and, of course, taking the time to get some serious eating done, we’ve lined up a list of activities that are perfect for those days when the sun just doesn’t want to shine.
 And if all else fails, there’s always Netflix…

 Explore a Hong Kong Museum or Art Gallery

 Treat Yourself to Afternoon Tea

 Pause your day of shopping and museum hopping for a sophisticated afternoon tea.
-The perfect rainy day antidote, gather some friends and enjoy a slow afternoon of indulging in pastries, cakes, finger sandwiches and a couple glasses of bubbly!
-With plenty of high end hotels in Hong Kong, there’s an endless list to choose from to suit a range of budgets.
+The perfect rainy day antidote, gather some friends and enjoy a relaxed afternoon indulging in pastries, cakes, finger sandwiches and a couple of glasses of bubbly.
+With plenty of high-end hotels in Hong Kong, there’s an endless list to choose from to suit a range of budgets.
 Not sure where to start?
-Check out our ultimate guide to afternoon tea here!
+Check out our ultimate guide to afternoon tea here.

 Indulge with a Spa Treatment

 Escape with an Escape Room

-For something a little different, escape the rain and the city for a little while with an escape room!
+For something a little different, escape the rain and the city for a little while with an escape room.
 Put your brains, brawn (and friendships!) to the test with the fun team building activities, sure to challenge you and make those rainy days a little more interesting.
-Check out LOST in Causeway Bay, which has seven rooms with pre-set scenarios to escape from!
+Check out LOST in Causeway Bay, which has seven rooms with pre-set scenarios to choose from.

 Pig Out on Dim Sum